barrettotte/barrel-shifter-16/README.md

 [Basys 3 Artix-7](https://digilent.com/shop/basys-3-artix-7-fpga-trainer-board-recommended-for-introductory-users/)
 (XC7A35TCPG236-1).

+The top module sets up a 16-bit barrel shifter with an arbitrary start value.
+The start value can be shifted by one using the left and right buttons.

 I made this to learn the basics of running VHDL on an FPGA.
 I also plan on using a barrel shifter in my homebrew CPU project so I needed to figure out how this circuit works.